8bitsquid/CompFinder/README.md

 Since the app is written with Angular, `ngdoc` - a flavor of `jsdoc` used by AngularJS - is the comment syntax used for document generation.
 Please see the [Writing AngularJS Documentation](https://github.com/angular/angular.js/wiki/Writing-AngularJS-Documentation) wiki page for specifics or look at comments in the source code for examples.

-> This app does not yet generate documentation from Javascript comments - this feature will be added at a later date.

 ### Style Comments